Care for the health and well-being of working animals

 You must be able to:

-- care for and handle animals used in support of gamekeeping and wildlife management activities in a manner that maintains their health and wellbeing
+- care for and handle working animals in a manner that maintains their health and wellbeing

-- select and supply feed for animals appropriate to their feeding requirements
+- select and supply feed for working animals appropriate to their feeding requirements

 - prepare and store feed correctly